Title: |

 Prerequisites:

-Bachelor’s degree or equivalent academic training in either epidemiology, public health, medicine or another field related to health care, such as health sciences, economics, social science or nursing.
+● Bachelor’s degree or equivalent academic training in either medicine or another field related to health care, such as health sciences, health economics, social sciences, or nursing

 Attendance: